 Having placed Julie North 5 years ago with her current company, System Concepts, I was keen to catch up with her to see how her career has developed since she joined the business.
 System Concepts provide health, safety, and ergonomics consultancy services to a range of clients across multiple sectors.
 Julie is now a Senior Consultant and speaks enthusiastically about all she has learnt since she joined the business.
-This includes both technical skills and also the softer skills required when working with a variety of clients that have different requirements.?
+Does this include both technical skills and also the softer skills required when working with a variety of clients that have different requirements?

 During the past 5 years, Julie has achieved CMIOSH status and is now part of the peer review panel for IOSH, helping to support others to achieve the same.

 What attracted you to a career in Health & Safety?

 “I took a while to decide what I wanted to do.
 I knew I wanted to help people and make things better so I did a Health & Social Care course, but it didn’t hit the spot of what I really wanted to do.
 My Mum always thought I would be a nurse but I knew there was another career out there for me that would match my skills and desire to help people.
 After I finished the course, I went to work for a Law Firm in an administrative role.
 There was an opportunity for me to become a Health & Safety rep and, to be honest, at first I only did it because I thought it would look good on my CV!
 The role involved hazard spotting, manual handling and DSE.
 I finally had my lightbulb moment - This was something I wanted to do full time and was the career I wanted to pursue!